phil85/BLPKM-CC/README.md

 Please cite the following paper if you use this algorithm.

 **Baumann, P.** (2020): Clustering with Must-Link and Cannot-Link Constraints: Comparing BLPKM to DILS.
 Proceedings of the 2020 IEEE International Conference on Industrial Engineering and Engineering Management.
-Singapore, to appear
+Singapore, under review

 Bibtex:
 ```